Goemon poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Goemon steals from the rich in a spectacular nighttime heist, established as the legendary thief who gives to the poor.
 He lives freely as a folk hero, celebrated by commoners and feared by the wealthy..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Goemon steals a mysterious box from a dying man, unknowingly taking possession of evidence that could topple the Toyotomi regime.
 This theft puts him in the crosshairs of powerful lords and assassins..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.